BoPeng/home-media-organizer/README.md

 Unfortunately, due to various reasons, media files stored on CDs, DVDs, thumb drives, and even hard drives can become corrupted.
 These corrupted files make it difficult to navigate and can cause trouble with programs such as PLEX.

-HMO provides a tool called `validate` to identify and potentially remove corrupted JPEG or MPG files.
+HMO provides a tool called `validate` to identify and potentially remove corrupted `JPEG`, `MPG`, `MP4` files.
 Support for other files could be added later.

 ```sh
 hmo validate 2014